 This metric is all about packing, unpacking, and transporting your gear.
-Once again, the Colorado Duffel outshined the competition and was the highest scoring model in this category.
-The huge opening at the top of the bag combined with the duffel shape makes it really easy to pack.
-It's also wider than it is tall which is preferable to a deep narrow bag for both packing and retrieving the contents without a lot of fishing.
+Once again, the Colorado Duffel performed well in this category.
+The huge opening at the top of the bag combined with the duffel shape make it super easy to pack.
+It's also wider than it is tall, which is preferable to a deep narrow bag for both packing and retrieving the contents without a lot of fishing.

 Carrying this product is akin to any other regular duffel bag.
 The carrying straps secure with a comfortable neoprene grip that spares waterlogged fingers from the abrasiveness of the nylon webbing.
-It's simple enough to move this duffel from point a to point b and huck it up into your boat.
-If you are looking for something to carry over longer distances, the SealLine Black Canyon Boundary has a removable backpack harness that makes it much more comfortable to lug around.
-For a smaller model that fits inside another larger bag, the Sea to Summit Big River has thin, pliable material and smaller profile.
+It's incredibly simple to move this duffel from point A to point B and huck it up into your boat.
+That said, if you are looking for something to carry over longer distances, some other models feature removable backpack straps that make them much more comfortable to lug around.

-This model took home yet another top score in this metric, outshining almost all the competitors.
-The polyurethane-coated nylon, thick single ply webbing, and hefty plastic D-Rings are a well-built combination that results in a rugged dry bag well suited for even the most formidable adventures.
-Throughout all of our testing, this model never showed the slightest sign of wear and sustained no scratches let alone tears.
+This model takes home yet another notable score in this metric, outshining almost all the competitors.
+The polyurethane-coated nylon, thick single-ply webbing, and hefty plastic D-rings are a well-built combination that results in a rugged dry bag well suited for even the most formidable adventures.
+Throughout all of our testing, this model never showed the slightest sign of wear and sustained no scratches, let alone tears.
 It is not a rare sight to see 10-year-old Watershed duffel bags still in frequent use.

 Watershed makes five other models with almost identical construction to the Colorado Duffel but in various sizes ranging from 19.5 liters to 111 liters.
 Whether you are tight on space or need to forgo packing light, you can find the perfect size to fit your needs.

-This model is one of the most expensive bags we tested clocking in at $185.00, but, for the seasoned water-person, it's worth the investment.
-Its exceptional durability promises to keep your gear dry for many adventures to come and its outstanding waterproofness protects your most valuable electronics from even the smallest droplets of water.
+This model is one of the more expensive bags we tested, but for the seasoned water-person, it's well worth the investment.
+Its exceptional durability promises to keep your gear dry for many adventures to come, and its outstanding waterproofness protects your most valuable electronics from even the largest deluges of water.

 The Colorado Watershed Duffel is the avid water person's bag of choice.
 Convenience, comfort, versatility, and durability rarely come in such a neat little package.
-This product not only boasts all of these qualities but also delivers on its promise to provide an impenetrable barrier whether you need to keep water in or out.
+This product not only boasts all of these qualities but also delivers on its promise to provide an impenetrable barrier between your precious gear and the water.